 He further added, “Hospitality is one of the key growth sectors in India’s economy, and we are seeing tremendous potential for job creation.
 With the right focus on education, skill development, and industry collaboration, we are poised to achieve robust growth, not only in economic terms but also in creating meaningful career opportunities.
 Today’s conclave aims to lay the foundation for concrete measures that will help us overcome the challenges and pave the way for a stronger, more sustainable hospitality industry.”

 During the Summit, a report titled 'Future of Hospitality: Challenges, Skill Shortages and Solutions' was launched.
 The report has been developed by FHRAI Centre of Excellence after an extensive consultation with more than 1,500 stakeholders.
-With projections for India’s hospitality industry to nearly double by 2029, reaching an estimated value of USD 475.37 billion, we have tremendous growth potential.
+With projections for India’s hospitality industry to nearly double by 2029, reaching an estimated value of $475.37 billion, we have tremendous growth potential.
 It also discusses the significant shortfall in skilled workforce, a challenge exacerbated by the effects of the COVID-19 pandemic.
 While recovery is underway, many skilled employees have exited the industry, and a workforce gap remains, with an estimated need for an additional 100,000–150,000 skilled workers annually.

 Pradeep Shetty, Vice President of FHRAI, stated,” Hospitality is responsible for about eight to nine per cent of India’s workforce, and it has consistently driven foreign exchange earnings and economic development.
 Before the pandemic, our industry was on an upward trajectory, contributing significantly to employment and GDP growth.
 However, the impact of COVID-19 disrupted this growth and highlighted the critical shortage of talent in the sector.
 The pandemic not only caused workforce depletion but also revealed the reluctance among students to pursue careers in hospitality due to various challenges, including long working hours, high turnover rates, and limited career progression”.

-“Looking ahead to 2047, when we anticipate welcoming over 100 million tourists, the hospitality industry is projected to generate 53 million jobs, with a growth rate of 7-9%.
+“Looking ahead to 2047, when we anticipate welcoming over 100 million tourists, the hospitality industry is projected to generate 53 million jobs, with a growth rate of 7-9 per cent.
 This makes the need for a skilled workforce more urgent than ever.
 The question we must address today is how we can bridge the gap between supply and demand, improve the quality of education, and make hospitality careers more attractive to the new generation of professionals.” he further added.

-During the summit, KB Kachru, President of Hotel Association of India (HAI), said,”India is on the verge of becoming the third-largest economy, but that will only happen if we all play our part.
+During the summit, KB Kachru, President of Hotel Association of India (HAI), said, "India is on the verge of becoming the third-largest economy, but that will only happen if we all play our part.
 Every year, 20 million young people enter the job market, but only five million find employment.
 It’s our responsibility to change that.
 Hospitality, for example, is a key driver of our economy, and this year, we’ve seen 13 per cent growth in workforce absorption—this is good news, but we must keep pushing forward.”

 “The first step towards 'Incredible India' is unity.
 It’s time for us to take responsibility—government, industry, and each of us individually.
 If we want India to become an inevitable global leader, we must stop just talking about it and start acting.
 It’s just the beginning, but we are committed to working together and making things happen.
-Thank you for being a part of this journey."he added.
+Thank you for being a part of this journey." he added.

 Surendra Kumar Jaiswal, President, HRANI said, ”We are truly honoured to be part of today’s HR Summit on Education and Career in Hospitality, and we extend our heartfelt thanks to all the distinguished speakers and delegates for their invaluable contributions.
 The challenges and opportunities we face in the hospitality industry are immense, especially when it comes to workforce development and career growth.
 Today’s summit highlights the critical role education plays in shaping the future of our industry.
 We are thrilled to see so many stakeholders — from students to industry leaders — gathered here to discuss the way forward.
 Your presence underscores the importance of collaboration and knowledge-sharing in ensuring a sustainable and successful future for hospitality.”